 Pictures of the Socialistic Future

 (My fledgling audiobook company just released an audio version of Eugen Richter’s 1893 work “Pictures of the Socialistic Future”.
-In order to have an audiobook version of a public domain work accepted into Amazon’s Audible store, you have to first make a kindle version and add some unique original content to it, such as a foreward.
-What follows is my foreward to the 2019 audiobook edition of this work).
+In order to have an audiobook version of a public domain work accepted into Amazon’s Audible store, you have to first make a kindle version and add some unique original content to it, such as a foreword.
+What follows is my foreword to the 2019 audiobook edition of this work).

 This remarkable little novella posits a fictional socialist sweep into power in Germany towards the end of the 19th century, anticipating the Bolshevik and Marxist revolutions of the subsequent decades.
 It follows the arc of a family as narrated by its patriarch as he initially enthuses over the socialist ascension to the seat of government.

 Quickly, however, he progresses through various stages of disenfranchisement that inevitably ensue: first tempering his expectations, then ratcheting them downward, followed by grappling with cognitive dissonance brought about by the internal contradictions of the new system.
 When those conflicts are inescapable, he finally spirals into angst and despair as he comes to fully comprehend the horrors of socialism.

 Realizing it is too late for himself, with his family and livelihood largely destroyed, he commits one final act of repudiation against the socialist future.

 In writing this warning, the author, Eugen Richter, a politician, journalist and a leading liberal (in the classic sense of the word), transmits to us a highly plausible, credible account of where socialist experiments unwaveringly go under their own volition.

 Richter died in 1906, but the socialist experiments of the 20th century are a matter for the history books now.
 Even today in Venezuela we are witnessing a “Mad Max” style collapse in realtime within the country that has the highest proven oil reserves in the world.